-- 28 At just under 8 square miles,16 square miles including the Municipal Urban Growth Area, Lynnwood is a - 29 city that has developed over time as a residential suburban community with a thriving regional - 30 commercial presence.
-Much of the city's current building stock was built during the 1960s and 1970s - 31 without any architectural standards or review.
-The community's "urban center" has shifted over the last - 32 several decades.
-Highway 99 was the urban center after World War II, until it shifted to the Alderwood - 33 Mall area after its construction in the early 1970s.
-Through recent efforts by the community, a City - 34 Center Plan has been developed to help Lynnwood achieve this vision. - 35 Along with the foundation of urban design principles, the appearance of the community is largely - determined by the design quality of buildings and structures.
+29 city that has developed over time as a residential suburban community with a thriving regional

+30 commercial presence.
+Much of the city's current building stock was built during the 1960s and 1970s

+33 Mall area after its construction in the early 1970s.
+Through recent efforts by the community, a City

+34 Center Plan has been developed to help Lynnwood achieve this vision.

+- 35 Along with the foundation of urban design principles, the appearance of the community is largely - 36 determined by the design quality of buildings and structures.
 The City values urban design through the - 37 implementation of its Citywide Design Guidelines, City Center Design Guidelines, Highway 99 Design - 38 Guidelines and Transition Area Design Guidelines.
-These sets of guidelines help improve the current - image of the city, define a sense of place, and create functional and aesthetically pleasing development.
+These sets of guidelines help improve the current - 39 image of the city, define a sense of place, and create functional and aesthetically pleasing development.

-- 1 The Urban Design section of the Community Character Element seeks to tie together the importance of - 2 creating a sense of place through urban design and the appearance of the community through quality - 3 commercial and residential development.
+- 1 2 The Urban Design section of the Community Character Element seeks to tie together the importance of - creating a sense of place through urban design and the appearance of the community through quality - commercial and residential development.
+3